Coral reefs rapidly die from marine heat waves — study | DW | 09.08.2019

 Researchers from Australia, the UK and the US studied the impact of global warming in Australia's Great Barrier Reef and published their findings on Friday in the Current Biology journal.

-The scientists concluded that severe and frequent marine heat waves can destroy corals through a processes called "bleaching."
+The scientists concluded that severe and frequent marine heat waves can destroy corals through a process called "bleaching."

 Repeated "bleaching events" kill the colorful algae covering and nourishing the coral, thereby destroying the coral in a matter of months or years.